olewsaa/amateur-radio/DMR/make.codeplug.md

 ## Generating the config file
-To generate the config file just issue the command:
+To generate the config file just issue the command (remember to make it executable using chmod +x make.codeplug) :
 ```bash
 ./make.codeplug > my-config-script.conf
 ```